Posterior communicating artery

-In human anatomy, the left and right posterior communicating arteries are arteries at the base of the brain that form part of the circle of Willis.
-Each posterior communicating artery connects the three cerebral arteries of the same side.
-Anteriorly, it connects to the internal carotid artery (ICA) prior to the terminal bifurcation of the ICA into the anterior cerebral artery and middle cerebral artery.
-Posteriorly, it communicates with the posterior cerebral artery.
+In human anatomy, the left and right posterior communicating arteries are small arteries at the base of the brain that form part of the circle of Willis.

+Anteriorly, it unites with the internal carotid artery (ICA) (prior to the terminal bifurcation of the ICA into the anterior cerebral artery and middle cerebral artery); posteriorly, it unites with the posterior cerebral artery.